ICO Marketing | 10 Tips for 2019

 "PERSON is a female gamer whose dream has been made possible by PLATFORM.
 Join now."

 With a little bit more thought and time, I'm sure you can do a better job than this - but it helps to get the point across.

 By focusing on female gamers - in this example - you can appeal to a completely different type of investor.
 A feminist perhaps who doesn't care about gaming but wants to see young women succeed.

 As mentioned previously, this is just one example and you can focus on many different aspects of your ICO.
 Investors, philanthropists, tech enthusiasts, industry professionals and many more personas should be targeted.

 In order to do this effectively, be sure to create custom landing pages, blog posts, banner ads, email copy and A/B test as much as possible.

 7. List your ICO on the best ranking and tracking sites

 The importance of tracking and ranking sites has declined significantly in recent times.
-At the beginning of last year, getting listed on the bigger domains was a game changer.
-Now its impact is often mixed.
+At the beginning of last year, getting listed on the ICObench for example was a game changer.
+Now the impact is often mixed.

 On the one hand, the larger ICO ranking sites still have the power to drive a significant amount of traffic to your project.
 On the other hand, a lot of that traffic is relatively low quality and will likely not convert.